yurt-page/Awesome-Cryptography-GUI/README.md

 ![EIDAuthenticate running on Windows 7 & Windows 8.](https://i.postimg.cc/gkmcc18Q/EIDAuthenticate.png)

 This software named EIDAuthenticate is a custom Credential Provider for the Windows operating system.

 It's a standalone version of the Microsoft Smartcard Logon without requiring a Windows Domain-joined computer.

-Credential Providers in Windows acquire the necessary raw authentication material from you on first-time configuration with your password.
-Then the Credential Provider stores this raw authentication data (kind-of like a token) for future reuse in its own way, and it cans ask you to do limitless possibilities to log you onto your Windows session later.
+*Credential Providers in Windows acquire the necessary raw authentication material from you on first-time configuration with your password.
+Then the Credential Provider stores this raw authentication data (kind-of like a token) for future reuse in its own way, and it cans ask you to do limitless possibilities to log you onto your Windows session later.*

-Here this Credential Provider (EIDAuthenticate) unwraps its encrypted "logon token" for your user account from a signature/decryption operation with certificates stored on your smartcard (e.g. Gemalto IDPrime, YubiKey 5, [...]).
-It then just presents it to the Windows Authentication controller and you're logged in.
+*Here this Credential Provider (EIDAuthenticate) unwraps its encrypted "logon token" for your user account from a signature/decryption operation with certificates stored on your smartcard (e.g. Gemalto IDPrime, YubiKey 5, [...]).
+It then just presents it to the Windows Authentication controller and you're logged in.*

-This is how EIDAuthenticate works behind the scenes and Credential Providers for Windows are very interesting topic.
+*This is how EIDAuthenticate works behind the scenes and Credential Providers for Windows are very interesting topic.*

-The last free Community Edition (version 0.5.x) is still available on the [Wayback Machine](https://archive.org/details/EIDAuthenticate_Community_Edition_0.5.0.4) in improved form to support for installing it on Pro versions of Windows (e.g. Windows 10 Pro).
+The last free Community Edition (version 0.5.x) is still available on the [Wayback Machine](https://archive.org/details/EIDAuthenticate_Community_Edition_0.5.0.4) in improved form, to support for installing it on Pro versions of Windows (e.g. Windows 10 Pro).

-You can also use your OpenPGP smartcard if you have one with the [OpenPGP minidriver for Windows](https://www.mysmartlogon.com/products/openpgp-card-mini-driver.html) from the same company.
+You can also use your OpenPGP smartcard if you have one, with the [OpenPGP minidriver for Windows](https://www.mysmartlogon.com/products/openpgp-card-mini-driver.html) from the same company.

+You can finally as well prevent the use of plain passwords for Windows logon, even if EIDAuthenticate allows you to disable the Smartcard Logon policy incase of emergency; with the [Block Password Logon](https://github.com/gdmeunier/block-password-logon) tweak.

 ## Cross-Platform
 These programs can run of multiple operating systems (generally thanks to QtFramework or Java).